What is public AI?

 Public AI is a public, collaborative effort.

-- For questions about public AI or to get involved, sign up for the newsletter, join the Google Group, or contact us.
+- For questions about public AI or to get involved, sign up for the newsletter or contact us!

-- The original wiki document is publicly-editable.
-Add a suggestion!
+- The original wiki document describing public AI is publicly-editable.
+Suggestions welcome.

-- To edit this site (e.g. to add an event or document), go to our GitHub.
+- To edit this site (e.g. to add an event or document), visit our GitHub.

 Events